ansible/ansible/docs/docsite/rst/scenario_guides/vmware_rest_scenarios/vm_hardware_tuning.rst

 Attach a new NIC
 ________________

-Here we attach the VM to network (via the portgroup).
-We specifc a ``pci_slot_number`` for the same reason.
+Here we attach the VM to the network (through the portgroup).
+We specify a ``pci_slot_number`` for the same reason.

-The second task adjust the NIC configuration.
+The second task adjusts the NIC configuration.

 .. literalinclude:: task_outputs/Attach_a_VM_to_a_dvswitch.task.yaml